 The project team includes the Engineering and Technology Department Chair, an Associate Professor of Engineering, President of Atlantic Coast Communications, and a Program Administrator.
-Early work has involved recruiting partners and promoting their dynamic involvement in the development of market-relevant, industry-driven curricula in wireless communications.
 Strategic partnerships established for the project include the National Center for Telecommunications Technologies (NCTT), the National Workforce Center for Emerging Technologies (NWCET), and the New Jersey Center for Advanced Technological Education (NJCATE).
 Additional partnerships have been established with leading post-secondary institutions (two- and four-year), area technical high schools, and regional industry, each committing time and resources to the project.
 These include Stevens Institute of Technology, The New Jersey Institute of Technology (NJIT), Pennsylvania State University: Wilkes-Barre, Midlands Technical College, the High Technology and Communications High Schools in the Monmouth County Vocational School District (MCVSD), and industry partner Atlantic Coast Communications.
 The project team has already assembled an advisory board for the current project and will pursue additional regional and national partnerships in all of the constituencies.